Improving Natural Hazards Policies through Geoscience

 - We now transport and stockpile large quantities of hazardous materials and wastes at temporary sites and in structures whose integrity can be compromised by extreme events.

 There is considerable value to society when science results in practical mitigation strategies that improve overall resilience to disasters.
 Therefore, GSA makes the following recommendations:

 - Government agencies at local, state, national, and international levels have a special responsibility to integrate geoscience information and recommendations on natural hazards into land-use planning and sustainable development policies, as well as location, development, and long-term resilience of critical infrastructure.
-There must be a strong effort to coordinate hazard identification and risk reduction activities across agencies and levels of government.
-The private sector and the general public should have access to reliable geoscience information to reduce vulnerability in areas of known natural or human-induced hazards, and to maintain critical operations in event of disaster.
+There must be a strong effort to coordinate hazard identification and risk-reduction activities across agencies and levels of government.
+The private sector and the general public should have access to reliable geoscience information to reduce vulnerability in areas of known natural or human-induced hazards, and to maintain critical operations inthe event of a disaster.
 Increased public investment in geoscience education and outreach is needed in order to promote informed land-use decisions.

-- No single discipline can address all the integrated aspects of natural hazard characterization and mitigation.
+- Geoscientists have a professional responsibility to inform the public about natural hazards and opportunities to build a more resilient society.
+Clearly explaining geoscience knowledge, particularly with respect to uncertainty, and promoting individual and collective behaviors that may minimize disaster impact, can increase adaptive capacity and functional capability during and after a disaster.
 To enhance society’s resilience and reduce the devastating effects of natural hazards, geoscientists must coordinate their efforts with engineers, architects, building code and standards developers, business leaders, public utilities, emergency managers, policy makers, design professionals, investors, insurers, news media, educators, relief organizations, and the public, as well as with other scientists.

 Adopted October 2005; Revised November 2008; April 2012; October 2017